-Managers made sure all bank and agency staff had a full induction and understood the service.
+Managers made sure all visiting staff had a full induction and understood the service.
 We reviewed staff records and saw that new staff completed corporate and local inductions when joining the service.

 All consultants worked under practising privileges granted by a panel at Genesis Care UK.
 Practising privileges are granted to doctors who are not directly employed by a service but allow them to work there to carry out certain, defined roles.
-All consultants had a scope of practice agreed based on their previous experience, they were expected to always work within this.
+All consultants had a scope of practice agreed based on their previous experience, they were always expected to work within this.